MorpheusAIs/Docs/Guides/MOR/Mainnet/MOR Rewards Claim Guide.md

 >[!NOTE]
 > After your Ethereum transaction is confirmed, it may take up to 15 minutes for MOR to appear in your wallet on the Arbitrum chain.
+> This function claim the whole available balance, you can not claim in parts.

 ---